-- (2) The Commissioner shall as soon as practicable give notice to the owner or person last having control of a vehicle driven or towed away under subsection (1) that it has been so driven or towed away and requiring him, if appropriate, to remove that vehicle, - (3) The owner or person referred to in subsection (2) shall, in respect of a vehicle detained in a vehicle pound, pay to the Commissioner such fee as may be prescribed by the Governor in respect of every day or part of a day that such vehicle remains in the vehicle pound. - (4) The owner or person last having control of a vehicle driven or towed away under subsection (1) shall pay to the Commissioner such fee as may be prescribed by the Governor in respect of such driving or towing away. - (5) The Commissioner may retain at a vehicle pound any vehicle which has been involved in an accident, but without charge to the owner in respect of such retention, until the conclusion of any police investigation as to the cause of the accident or until the vehicle is ordered to be released by any court. - (6) No action shall lie against the Government or any constable for damages in any civil court in respect of damage to any vehicle or any loss or damage to any property from or in such vehicle or any loss or damage to any property from or in such vehicle caused as a result of any act bona fide done pursuant to this section involving that vehicle.
+- (2) The Commissioner shall, as soon as practicable, give notice to the owner or person last having control of a vehicle driven or towed away under subsection (1) that it has been so driven or towed away and requiring him, if appropriate, to remove that vehicle. - (3) The owner or person referred to in subsection (2) shall, in respect of a vehicle detained in a vehicle pound, pay to the Commissioner such fee as may be prescribed by the Governor in respect of every day or part of a day that such vehicle remains in the vehicle pound. - (4) The owner or person last having control of a vehicle driven or towed away under subsection (1) shall pay to the Commissioner such fee as may be prescribed by the Governor in respect of such driving or towing away. - (5) The Commissioner may retain at a vehicle pound any vehicle which has been involved in an accident, but without charge to the owner in respect of such retention, until the conclusion of any police investigation as to the cause of the accident or until the vehicle is ordered to be released by any court. - (6) No action shall lie against the Government or any constable for damages in any civil court in respect of damage to any vehicle or any loss or damage to any property from or in such vehicle or any loss or damage to any property from or in such vehicle caused as a result of any act bona fide done pursuant to this section involving that vehicle.

-Traffic Signs
+Traffic signs

-100. (1) Subject to the provisions of sections 94, 95, 96, 97 and subsection (2) of section 102, the Panel may cause or permit traffic signs to be placed, erected or otherwise marked on or near any road, and may authorise any traffic signs so placed, erected or otherwise marked before the coming into effect of this Law to be retained.
+104. (1) Subject to sections 98, 99, 100, 101 and 106(2), the Panel may cause or permit traffic signs to be placed, erected or otherwise marked on or near any road, and may authorise any traffic signs so placed, erected or otherwise marked before the 13th June, 1995 to be retained.

-- (2) The size, colour and type of any traffic sign shall be prescribed in regulations, and all traffic signs shall be of the prescribed type and substantially of the prescribed size and colour. - (3) Every traffic sign erected, placed, marked or retained on or near any road shall, unless the contrary is proved, be deemed- - (a) to have been lawfully so erected, placed, marked or retained; and - (b) to be of the prescribed type and substantially of the prescribed size and colour. - (4) (a) Subject to the provisions of sections 94, 95, 96, 97 and subsection (2) of section 102, and notwithstanding anything contained in subsection (3) of this section, after the commencement of this Law no person other than the Panel or any person acting under its directions may, except with the general or special permission in writing of the Panel - - erect, place or mark any traffic sign on or near any road; or - retain any traffic sign erected, placed or marked, or caused to be erected, placed or marked by him on or near any road.
+- (2) The size, colour and type of any traffic sign shall be prescribed by regulations, and all traffic signs shall be of the prescribed type and substantially of the prescribed size and colour. - (3) Every traffic sign erected, placed, marked or retained on or near any road shall, unless the contrary is proved, be deemed- - (a) to have been lawfully so erected, placed, marked or retained; and - (b) to be of the prescribed type and substantially of the prescribed size and colour. - (4) Subject to sections 98, 99, 100, 101 and 106(2), and notwithstanding anything contained in subsection (3), on or after the 13th June, 1995 no person other than the Panel or any person acting under its directions may, except with the general or special permission in writing of the Panel- - (a) erect, place or mark any traffic sign on or near any road; or - (b) retain any traffic sign erected, placed or marked, or caused to be erected, placed or marked by him on or near any road, but, without prejudice to the operation of subsection (5), nothing in this subsection shall apply to any traffic sign-

-- (b) Without prejudice to the operation of subsection (5), nothing in this subsection shall apply to any traffic sign - - which the owner of any land erects, places, marks or retains, or causes to be erected, placed, marked or retained, on or near any private road which is situated on such land; or - (ii) which any person erects, places, marks or retains, or causes to be erected, placed, marked or retained, on or near any road in pursuance of any authority conferred upon him by or under any other Law. - (c) For the purposes of this subsection -
+- (i) which the owner of any land erects, places, marks or retains, or causes to be erected, placed, marked or retained, on a near any private road which is situated on such land; or - (ii) which any person erects, places, marks or retains, or causes to be erected, placed, marked or retained, on or near any road in pursuance of any authority conferred upon him by or under any other law. - (5) In subsection (4)-

-"owner" in relation to any land includes any person in lawful occupation of such land; and
+"owner" in relation to any land, includes any person in lawful occupation of such land; and